camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

       ...
     </process-engines>

-Since camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since Camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).

-### Replace the camunda fox webapps with camunda BPM webapps (JBoss)
+### Replace the Camunda fox webapps with Camunda BPM webapps (JBoss)

-* Undeploy the following camunda fox webapps which are in the folder `$FOX_HOME/standalone/deployments`:
+* Undeploy the following Camunda fox webapps which are in the folder `$FOX_HOME/standalone/deployments`:
   * `fox-cockpit-$FOX_VERSION.war`
   * `fox-cycle-$FOX_VERSION.war`
   * `fox-tasklist-$FOX_VERSION.war`
-* Deploy the following camunda BPM webapps from `$DISTRIBUTION_PATH/server/jboss-as-7.1.3.FINAL/standalone/deployments` to `$FOX_HOME/standalone/deployments`:
+* Deploy the following Camunda BPM webapps from `$DISTRIBUTION_PATH/server/jboss-as-7.1.3.FINAL/standalone/deployments` to `$FOX_HOME/standalone/deployments`:
   * `camunda-cycle-jboss-$PLATFORM_VERSION.war`
   * `camunda-engine-rest-$PLATFORM_VERSION.war`
   * `camunda-webapp-jboss-$PLATFORM_VERSION.war`
 * You can delete the corresponding Cockpit tables because they are not needed anymore.

-For more details about installing the camunda BPM webapps read the [installation guide](ref:/guides/installation-guide/jboss/).
+For more details about installing the Camunda BPM webapps read the [installation guide](ref:/guides/installation-guide/jboss/).

 ## GlassFish 3.1